 It is then logical to presume that if God grants us the ability to repent, He will forgive us if we do repent.

-Here is the single most complete scripture for forgiveness:
+I consider Matthew 8:15 to be the single most complete scripture for forgiveness

 “If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.

-16 But if they will not listen, take one or two others along, so that 'every matter may be established by the testimony of two or three witnesses.’
+16 But if they will not listen, (then) take one or two others along, so that every matter may be established by the testimony of two or three witnesses.

-17 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
+17 If they still refuse to listen, (then) tell it to the church; and if they refuse to listen even to the church, (then, implied) treat them as you would a pagan or a tax collector.

 1) Talk in private.
 No settlement?
 Go to step 2.

 2) Bring two or three with you.
 Fault will be determined there.
 No settlement?
 Go to step 3.

 3) Public rebuke in church on Sunday.
 No repentance?

 4) Consider person to be a spiritual outsider.
 Logically, stripped of all authority and responsibilities in the church.